DarraghReid/dara-MS1/README.md

 ## Features

 * Home Page
-    * The home page inclused a responsive navbar.
+    * The home page includes a responsive navbar.
     The menu items collapse into a single button on smaller screens.
     The button would not display.
 The button you see in the finished site is a Fontawesome icon.